sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 #### Running the tests locally
-1. Create a production bundle that can be served locally. `NODE_ENV=production WEBPACK_SERVE_INDEX=true yarn workspace @sourcegraph/web build`
+1. Create a production bundle that can be served locally. `NODE_ENV=production WEBPACK_SERVE_INDEX=true pnpm --filter @sourcegraph/web build`
 2. Run the Lighthouse CI tests. `yarn test-lighthouse`.
 This will automatically serve the production bundle and start running audits through Puppeteer.
 Note: It's possible to provide different URLs or config through editing `lighthouserc.js` or by providing CLI flags to this command.

 #### Running the tests in CI